nlopez59/MortgageWorkspace/readme.md

 #### DB2 API
-DB2 on zOS is an IBM product that provides common Database services to interactive and batch applications.
-Programmers use Structure Query Language(SQL) to read and write to DB2 tables using DB2 APIs.
+DB2 on z/OS is an IBM product that provides common database services to interactive and batch applications.
+Programmers use Structured Query Language (SQL) to read from and write to DB2 tables using DB2 APIs.

 - At compile time, all ```"EXEC SQL ..."``` source code statements are _precompiled_ into DB2 API calls.
 - The compiler also outputs a DB2 DBRM file for the program.